-Building Permit Application
+- Building Permit Application

-Section 106 Declaration of Intent
+- Section 106 Declaration of Intent

-Each site that impacts a resource or potential historic resource must comply with the National Historic Preservation Act by conducting a Section 106 review, the Federal law establishing Federal agencies' responsibility to take account of the effect of their actions on structures that have been rated historic resources (see Historic Preservation for more info).
+Each site that impacts a resource or potential historic resource must comply with the National Historic Preservation Act by conducting a Section 106 review -- the Federal law establishing Federal agencies' responsibility to take account of the effect of their actions on structures that have been rated historic resources (see Historic Preservation for more info).
 Although the review for compliance rests outside local jurisdictions, the Planning Department requires a Declaration of Intent to comply.

-Wireless Telecommunications Facility Application Checklist
+- Wireless Telecommunications Facility Application Checklist

 - 5-Year Plan

-Project Implementation Reports ("PIR") must be up to date for your existing WTS sites
+- Project Implementation Reports ("PIR") must be up-to-date for your existing WTS sites

-PIR are emission reports to demonstrate that each site is within Federal Communications Commission FCC established thresholds for emissions.
+PIR are emission reports to demonstrate that each site is within Federal Communications Commission (FCC) established thresholds for emissions.
 Although Federal regulations prohibit local jurisdictions from denying applications based on the potential/perceived health hazards, the WTS Guidelines require service providers to document that their facilities are operating within the established standards.
-Based on the PIR submitted to DPH for verification, facilities operating at maximum power have never approached the maximum threshold for human exposure, rarely exceeding 2% of the maximum exposure level.
+Based on the PIRs submitted to the Department of Public Health (DPH) for verification, facilities operating at maximum power do not typically approach the maximum threshold for human exposure, rarely exceeding 2% of the maximum exposure level.

-Current Emissions Report
+- Current Emissions Report

-To submit a permit, prepare the Building Permit Application and bring it along with all necessary plans and materials as described in the Permit Application Checklist and/or Building Application Packet to the Department of Building Inspection (DBI) at 1660 Mission Street.
+To submit a permit, prepare the Building Permit or Conditional Use Authorization Application and bring it along with all necessary plans and materials as described in the Permit Application Checklist and/or Building Application Packet to the Department of Building Inspection (DBI) at 1660 Mission Street.
 If you are a new user, we recommend you come to the Planning Information Center (PIC) also at 1660 Mission Street before proceeding to DBI.

 Permit fees are based on the construction cost of your project.
 To estimate permit fees, the Planning Department's fee schedule is available online.
-We also have a fee calculator for Building Permits reviewed by the Planning Department.
-If you have any questions, please stop by or call the Planning Information Center (PIC) staff at (415) 558-6377.
-Depending on your location and project type, impact fees may be required for new construction.
-Contact the PIC to see if these requirements apply to your property.
+There is also a fee calculator for Building Permits reviewed by the Planning Department.
+If there are any questions, please stop by or call the Planning Information Center (PIC) staff at (415) 558-6377.
+Depending on location and project type, impact fees may be required for new construction.
+Contact the PIC to see if these requirements apply to a property.
 Please note this is for the Planning Department's review fees only.
 Fees for review by the Building Department are available here.
 You may also call DBI at 558-6088.

 Permit Review Process

-WTS Facilities are reviewed and authorized by the Planning Commission through a Conditional Use Application and/or the Planning Department through a Building Permit Application (“BPA”).
-Facilities that are conditionally permitted through a Conditional Use Application process are reviewed by the Planning Department and the Planning Commission, and are appealable to the Board of Supervisors.
-Facilities that are principally permitted through a Building Permit Application are reviewed only by the Planning Department, unless a Discretionary Review (DR) is filed during the Neighborhood Notification process, which would cause the BPA to be reviewed by the Planning Commission.
-BPAs are appealable to the Board of Appeals.
+Facilities that are principally permitted through a Building Permit Application are reviewed only by the Planning Department, unless review is requested by the Historic Preservation Commission, or a Discretionary Review (DR) is filed during the Neighborhood Notification process, which would cause the BPA to be reviewed by the Planning Commission.
+BPAs (if issued) are appealable to the Board of Appeals.

 Preferred Location Sites